singh264/ECE1724-Smart-Mobility/README.md

 ### bing_traffic
 - Module contains `bing_live_traffic_incidents_api.py` that retrieve live traffic incidents from the Bing Traffic API for a given bounding box on the map.
 - Checkout this [Wiki](https://github.com/singh264/smart-mobility/wiki/Bing-Traffic) to learn more about the Bing Traffic API.

+### Pictures
+- Includes demo pictures.
+- These pictures are used in the presentation.